tridentity/800-63A-ImplGuide/Enrollment.md

 Having determined level-2 assurance will be sought, the CSP e-mails applicants to inform them that enrollment can be done remotely using its secure mobile application through which the service or solution is delivered.

-The CSP considers the options in the following diagram and designs the identity proofing process workflow.

 The landing page of the application, shown in the following figure, instructs the applicant to login or sign-up using email.
 A new applicant is instructed to provide either:

 1. Full name, address, DOB and a photograph of their US passport’s ID page, OR